 Gemma Umberta Pia Galgani

-Gemma Galgani should have died unnoticed, for she left no children or family, no hospitals, schools or any human achievement bearing her name.
-Often sickly in her 25 years of life, disappointments marked her life at every turn.
+Gemma Galgani died on Holy Saturday, 1903 in Lucca, Italy.
+Her death should have been completely unnoticed.
+She was often sickly in her 25 years of life and had to be taken care of.
+She left no children or family/.
+No hospitals, schools or any human achievement bear her name.
+Disappointments marked her life at every turn.
 She never got her wish to enter the Passionist Nuns or any other religious community.

-Yet, at the news of her death on Holy Saturday, 1903, in the city of Lucca, Italy, neighbors gathered quickly in the city’s ancient streets proclaiming “A saint has died.”
-Today we’re celebrating her feast.
+Yet, at the news of her death on Holy Saturday, her neighbors gathered quickly in the Lucca’s ancient streets proclaiming “A saint has died.”
+Today in the Easter season we’re celebrating her feast.

-“Poor Gemma”, she called herself; but she was not poor.
-Frail in body and mind, she was no failure.
-In declaring her a saint, Pope Pius XII said that Gemma experienced what the great apostle Paul experienced: “I have been crucified with Christ and the life that I live is not my own: Christ lives in me.”
+“Poor Gemma”, she called herself; but she was’t poor.
+Frail in body and mind, she wasn’t a failure.
+In declaring her a saint, Pope Pius XII said that Gemma experienced what the great apostle Paul experienced: “I have been crucified with Christ and the life that I live is not my own: Christ lives in me.

-In Gemma’s time, “enlightened” thinkers like Freud and Jung saw only human answers to the mystery of the human person.
-Little concerned about God’s presence in human life, they would probably have dismissed Gemma and her spiritual experiences as delusional.
-Some of Lucca’s “enlightened” people had that same opinion of her.
+The stigmata is a rare experience given to individuals, but it’s not meant for individuals themselves; it’s given to strengthen the belief of many.
+In Gemma’s time, “enlightened” thinkers like Freud and Jung were beginning to explore the human person.
+They were little concerned with God’s presence in human life.
+They would likely have dismissed Gemma’s spiritual experiences as delusional.
+A number of Lucca’s “enlightened” people had that opinion of her.

-But Gemma’s Passionist spiritual director, Father Germano, saw God working in her, and the church concurred in his judgment by declaring her a saint in 1940.
+Gemma’s Passionist spiritual director, Father Germano, was introduced to her while preaching in Lucca.
+He saw God working in her.
+The church concurred in his judgment by declaring Gemma a saint in 1940.

-As humanity today defines itself increasingly in human terms and sees success here on earth as our ultimate goal, Gemma is a strong reminder of God’s presence in ordinary people, even in unsuccessful, imperfect people.
-Devotion to the Passion of Christ gave Gemma a deep sense that Jesus loved her and lived in her.
-She saw her life fulfilled in him and his promise of life beyond this.
+Many today still define humanity in human terms and sees success here on earth as our ultimate goal.
+Gemma is a strong reminder of God’s presence in humanity, in ordinary people, even in unsuccessful, imperfect people.
+Her devotion to the Passion of Jesus gave her a deep sense that Jesus loved her and lived in her.
+She saw her life fulfilled in him and she believed his promise of life beyond this.

 We’re not alone.
 Jesus Christ is our companion as well.